 Those we love don't go away, they walk beside us every day.
 Unseen, unheard, but always near, still loved, still missed and very dear.

-Preceded in death by parents and grandparents.
+Preceded in death by parents.

 Alternative Funeral and Cremation Services